 Selected Collections from the Archives of the Church of Jesus Christ of Latter day Saints, 2 vols.
 DVD.
 (Provo, Utah: Brigham Young University Press, [Dec.
 2002], 1:1-2, 18-20.

 Robin Scott Jensen, Robert J. Woodford, and Steven C. Harper, eds., Revelations and Translations: Manuscript Revelation Books, Facsimile Edition.
 First volume of the Revelations and Translation series of The Joseph Smith Papers.
 General editors: Dean C. Jessee, Ronald K. Esplin, and Richard Lyman Bushman.
 Salt Lake City: Church Historian's Press, 2009.

 The revelatory documents originate from Joseph Smith and the earliest manuscripts are the best text to use.
-The revelations date from 1828 to 1843.

 Andrew F. Ehat and Lyndon W. Cook, eds.
 The Words of Joseph Smith: The Contemporary Accounts of the Nauvoo Discourses of the Prophet Joseph.
 Provo, Utah: Religious Studies Center, Brigham Young University, 1980.

 Dean C. Jessee, comp. and ed.
 Personal Writings of Joseph Smith.
 Salt Lake City: Deseret Book and Provo, Utah: Brigham Young University Press, rev. ed., 2002.